BretFisher/nodejs-rocks-in-docker/README.md

 It's convient to use the standard official images.
 I prefer the lts options (20.04,22.04) over the latest variants (21.10).
 However, these non-slim variants were foused on ease of use for new Docker users, and are not as good for production.
 They include a ton of packages that you'll likely never need in production, like imagemagick, compilers, mysql client, even svn/mercurial.
 That's why they have hundreds of high and critical CVE's.
 That's a non-starter for production.

 Here's another argument against them that I see with existing (brownfield) apps that are convered to Docker builds.
-If you start on these non-slim official node images, you may not realize the *true* dependencies of your app, because it turns out you needed more then just the nodejs package, and if you ever switch to a different base image or package manager, you'll find that your app doesn't work, because it needed some apt/yum/apk pacakge that was in the bloated default base images, but aren't included in in slime/alpine/distroless images.
+If you start on these non-slim official node images, you may not realize the *true* dependencies of your app, because it turns out you needed more then just the nodejs package, and if you ever switch to a different base image or package manager, you'll find that your app doesn't work, because it needed some apt/yum/apk package that was in the bloated default base images, but aren't included in in slime/alpine/distroless images.

 You might think "who doesn't know their exact system depdenencies?".
 With 10-year old apps, I see it often that teams don't have a true list of everything they need.
 They might know that on CentOS 7.3 they need x/y/z, but if they swap to a different base, it turns out there was a library included in CentOS for convicene that isn't in that new base.